I recently got a very interesting question I hadn't been asked before:

 Would you have any idea?

-I can also say that I do get a great deal of positive feedback from women who describe the genital piercings I do for them as "great" or "wonderful" and report, "I love it!" but they don't necessarily provide me with particulars in every case.
+I can say that I do get a great deal of positive feedback from women who describe the genital piercings I do for them as "great" or "wonderful" and report, "I love it!" but they don't necessarily provide me with particulars in every case.
 From the feedback I receive, I'd have to say it seems "worth it"--as that is the overall sense I get from my clients.
-Here's a comment from a recent posting on my guestbook:
+Here's a comment from a recent client: